High Flight (film)

-High Flight is a 1957 CinemaScope British Cold War film, directed by John Gilling and starring Ray Milland, Bernard Lee and Leslie Phillips.
+High Flight is a 1957 British CinemaScope Cold War film, directed by John Gilling and starring Ray Milland, Bernard Lee and Leslie Phillips.

 The title of the film was derived from the 1941 poem of the same title by Pilot Officer John Gillespie Magee Jr., an Anglo-American aviator who flew for the Royal Canadian Air Force (RCAF) and lost his life in 1941 over RAF Cranwell, where much of the film was shot.

 Plot

 A group of flight cadets arrive at RAF Cranwell to begin a three-year training course to become RAF pilots.
 Amongst the group is Tony Winchester who makes a memorable entrance by landing his civilian Taylorcraft Auster aircraft with his girlfriend aboard on the RAF runway just ahead of a de Havilland Vampire jet trainer piloted by Wing Commander Rudge.

 During the Second World War, Winchester's father had been Rudge's commanding officer and was killed protecting Rudge, who had disobeyed orders.
 Winchester is a difficult individual who harbours animosity towards Rudge over his father's death.
 Another of the aspiring pilots is the scientific minded Roger Endicott who is also determined to create a working flying saucer.
 Endicott's flying radio-controlled model develops difficulties and crashes into the middle of a Bishop's tea party.

-Winchester doesn't learn the meaning of teamwork and is nearly killed when he disobeys orders, flying into a storm.
+Winchester does not learn the meaning of teamwork and is nearly killed when he disobeys orders, flying into a storm.
 Rudge demands his resignation but reconsiders, remembering his own rash behaviour had been the cause of the death of Winchester's father.
 Rudge ultimately selects Winchester to fly in a precision aerial team training for the Farnborough Airshow.
 When the squadron is temporarily posted to a forward base in West Germany, Winchester flies close to hostile territory near the inner-German border and is nearly shot down by East German anti-aircraft guns firing across the border.
 The wounded airman and his stricken aircraft are rescued by Rudge, who brings him back safely to a crash landing at his home base.
 Finally, Winchester comes to understand his role in the RAF and that he is part of a team effort.